Facebook Analysts Look Past Outlook Miss to Long-Term Growth

 “The stock looks oversold near-term following last night’s reset,” wrote Rosenblatt analyst Mark Zgutowicz, who sees limited potential for additional near-term weakness.

-Shares fell 3% on Tuesday.
-The stock has declined nearly 17% off a September peak amid negative headlines and intense scrutiny over Facebook’s content strategy and some of its products.
-It remains up almost 17% for 2021.
+Shares fell 3.9% on Tuesday, ending at their lowest since May and below their 200-day moving average for the first time since March.
+The stock has declined more than 17% off a September peak amid negative headlines and intense scrutiny over Facebook’s content strategy and some of its products.
+It remains up almost 16% for 2021.

 Facebook’s third-quarter revenue missed expectations and it gave a below-consensus revenue outlook, again warning about the impact Apple’s policy would have on growth.
 While a number of Wall Street firms trimmed their price targets, they noted a number of positives, including engagement across Facebook’s family of apps and the company’s ability to navigate the Apple issue.

-After losing more than $150 billion in market value in less than two months, Facebook has surrendered its $1 trillion valuation tag and lost its place among the five most-valuable U.S. companies.
-However, it has also made the stock the cheapest among the mega-cap U.S. technology names, trading below 20 times forward earnings.
+After losing nearly $200 billion in market value in less than two months, Facebook has surrendered its $1 trillion valuation tag and lost its place among the five most-valuable U.S. companies.
+However, it has also made the stock the cheapest among the mega-cap U.S. technology names.

 The valuation, along with revenue that is expected to continue growing at a double-digit pace for the next several quarters, has kept investors positive.